 The East-West Freeway is an east-west freeway originating in downtown Milwaukee and running westerly through the city and suburbs, then into Waukesha County where it continues past Waukesha and on toward Madison.
 The lion's share of the East-West Freeway is part of I-94, the longest of Wisconsin's mainline Interstate highways, while the easternmost portion in downtown Milwaukee is part of I-794.
 Historically, the East-West Freeway is one of the, if not the, most heavily-traveled freeways in the state.

 This freeway begins at the Lake Interchange on Milwaukee's lakefront which connects with the Lake Freeway heading southerly across the Hoan Bridge and Lincoln Memorial Dr heading northerly in the path of what would have been an extension of the Lake Freeway through Veterans Park, then heads westerly skirting the south side of downtown.
 This segment is designated as part of I-794.
-On the southwest edge of downtown, the East-West freeway passes through the Marquette Interchange, the largest and highest volume interchange in the entire state, where I-794 ends and I-94 and US-41 join the freeway.
-Continuing west, the I-94/US-41/East-West Freeway follows along the north side of the Menomonee Valley to the Stadium Interchange adjacent to Miller Park and the site of the original Milwaukee County Stadium, where US-41 departs to the north along the Stadium Freeway.
+On the southwest edge of downtown, the East-West freeway passes through the Marquette Interchange, the largest and highest volume interchange in the entire state, where I-794 ends and I-94 (and, until 2015, US-41) joins the freeway.
+Continuing west, the I-94/East-West Freeway follows along the north side of the Menomonee Valley to the Stadium Interchange adjacent to Miller Park and the site of the original Milwaukee County Stadium, where US-41 formerly departed to the north along the Stadium Freeway.
 (With the coming of I-41 to Wisconsin, US-41 is now routed around Milwaukee concurrently with I-41.)

 In 1956, the first segment of I-94, or any Interstate for that matter, to begin construction in Wisconsin was the East-West Freeway in Waukesha County between the present-day interchanges with US-18/STH-164/CHT-Y/CTH-JJ at Goerkes Corners (Exit 297) and CTH-SS (Exit 290) west of Waukesha.
 This segment of freeway was completed and opened to traffic on September 4, 1958 and was originally signed as part of US-16 and STH-30 until more of I-94 was completed.
 The first segment of the East-West Freeway to open to traffic in Milwaukee County was the portion from 16th St westerly through the Stadium Interchange to Hawley Rd in late 1961.
 The next year, a short westerly extension was completed from Hawley to 68th St.